stevenslade/My_Notes/README.md

 ## <a id="description"></a>Description

-* This applicaiton allows you to to enter a task title and description of your reminder.
+* This application allows you to to enter a task title and description of your reminder.
 When clicking the save icon at the upper right, it populates your information on a list to the left.
 The task details can be recalled by clicking on the item on the list.
 The plus sign to the upper right will enable you to enter a new note and the delete icon will remove a note when completed.

 ## <a id="screenshot"></a>Screenshot